superluminar-io/serverless-framework-saga-pattern-example/README.md

 5. **RefundPayment**: Simple task to simulate refunding.
 There is no implementation in place to actually refund payments.
 6. **CancelReservation**: Increase the number of items in stock.
 7. **CancelOrder**: Change the status of the order to `CANCELLED`.
+8. **EmitSuccessEvent**: Put an event to an event bus using AWS EventBridge.
+9. **EmitFailureEvent**: Put an event to an event bus using AWS EventBridge.

 ## Usage